techidaily/site-ai-voice/source/_posts/updated-2024-approved-top-10-robotic-voice-generators.md

 ![elon-musk-voice-generator-5.jpg](https://images.wondershare.com/virbo/features/ai-voice/elon-musk-voice-generator-5.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9Jfq2Wx1Bcs?si=YQrYpTy0g4aV5QaO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 iPhone and iPad users can add more fun and humor to their voices using AI Voice Generator – Celebrity.
 It's a simple-to-use app that uses advanced AI technology to create authentic celebrity voices that will leave everyone in awe.
 This app can transform your voice into celebrities like Elon Musk, Donald Trump, David Beckham, and more.
 Moreover, you'll get tens of anime voices to crack jokes with your friends on social media.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/uzb-0C0xUYA?si=F4MPhdVqyVgx7_8X" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Key features